chrislomonico/MinimumViableDataspace/system-tests/README.md

 First please make sure that you are able to build MVD locally as described in [Building MVD project](#building-mvd-project) section.

 - We need to build EDC Connector launcher and Registration Service launcher.
-- Go to EDC root folder.
+- Go to MVD root folder.
 And execute

     ```bash
     ./gradlew -DuseFsVault="true" :launcher:shadowJar